Abdallah-Abdelrahman/HMR/README.md

 # HMR (Hot module replacement)

-Is a feature to update the application in real time without refreshing the browser.
+Is a feature to update the application in real time without refreshing the browser. the project is written specifically for developers working with markup files (html, etc..) that are not using any framework like React, Angular, Vue, etc.

 ## Installation:
 - clone the repo